-If the video has been severely damaged or the standard process is not able to repair them, then you can perform an advanced repair.
+If the video has been severely damaged or the standard process cannot repair them, you can perform an advanced repair.
 The Advanced Repair will first need you to load a sample video.
-Please note that the sample video must be of the same format as the damaged file and should be shot on the same device as well.
+Please note that the sample video must be of the same format as the damaged file and should be shot on the same device.

-GPU, which stands for Graphics Processing Unit, is responsible for the overall display and visual quality of the system.
+GPU, which stands for Graphics Processing Unit, is responsible for the system's overall display and visual quality.
 Though, it relies on display drivers for its functioning in Windows.
-If the GPU driver has been corrupted or is outdated, then it can lead to issues like error 0xc1010103.
+If the GPU driver has been corrupted or outdated, it can lead to error 0xc1010103.
 Thankfully, you can easily fix it by updating your display drivers to their latest available versions.

-3. As the Windows Device Manager would be launched, select your display drivers, and expand them.
+3. The Windows Device Manager would be launched, select your display drivers, and expand them.
 Now, select the installed GPU drive and choose to update it.

-Furthermore, you can right-click and go to its properties to reset the driver (disabling and enabling it later on).
+Furthermore, you can right-click and go to its properties to reset the driver (disabling and enabling it later).
 From here also, you can select the option to update the driver.

 4. That's it!
 This will launch a dedicated wizard that you can follow to update your driver.
-Simply look for the available updates and install them on your Windows system subsequently.
+Look for the available updates and install them on your Windows system subsequently.

 1. Before you uninstall your display drivers, it is important to know their specifications.
 For this, go to the search bar on your Windows and look for "System Information" or access it from its settings.

 2. As the System Information window would be opened, go to its sidebar and browse to Components > Display.
 On the right, you can view the display adapter type, description, and other details.